jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 ![](images/5.%20Commands%20Example%20Diagrams.008.png)

-Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it would be obvious: if they do not have a parameter passing, then they are private.
+Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

 ### Private Objects in a Command Call